 - Windings: By modifying the number of turns in the motor coils and/or the cross-sectional area of the wire used, the terminal resistance, operating voltage/current and terminal inductance can be manipulated.
 This means that both the electrical and mechanical performance of a motor can be tailored to a particular specification quite easily

 - Gearbox ratios: Gearboxes are an effective method of accurately altering DC motor performance using one or more gear stages.
 Whilst we do supply stock reduction gear motors, many of our customers like to develop their own set of gears.
-If you would like to experiment with your own gear chains, simple gear equations can be found here.
+If you would like to experiment with your own gear chains, simple gear equations can be found in AB-024.
 However, we can offer custom gearboxes and stock part modifications so please feel free to contact an engineer if you would like to discuss your requirements and the options that we can offer.